kateolmstead/unity-sdk/README.md

     </tbody>
 </table>

-We want our game to process messages for awarding items to players.
+We want our game to process messages for awarding items to users.
 We process this data with an implementation of the `IFrameDelegate` interface.

 ```csharp
 public class AwardFrameDelegate : IFrameDelegate